 Master of Public Health in the Field of Health Policy

-Program Director L. Cartwright-Smith
+Program and Practicum Director L. Cartwright-Smith

 The Department of Health Policy and Management of the Milken Institute School of Public Health is an intellectual and practice-oriented community in the nation’s capital dedicated to advancing innovative and effective health policy education, research, and service to improve public health and health services domestically and globally.